-It was not long after their recognition on campus that the Knights of Classic Lore were approached by some alumni of the Illinois Epsilon Chapter of Phi Delta Theta, whose charter had been surrendered in 1897.
+It was not long after their recognition on campus that the Knights of Classic Lore were approached by some alumni of the Illinois Epsilon

+Chapter of Phi Delta Theta, whose charter had been surrendered in 1897.
 The Phi Delt alumni saw in this new group an opportunity for the restoration of its charter and interested themselves in converting it into a strong local fraternity.
-Through the persuasion and effort of Richard Henry Little, a columnist on the Chicago Tribune and one of the most prominent Phi Delt alumni, the Knights presented a petition to the Phi Delta Theta national organization at its convention in New York in 1902.
-The petition was rejected.
+Through the persuasion and effort of Richard Henry Little, a columnist on the Chicago Tribune and one of the most prominent Phi Delt alumni. the Knights presented a petition to the Phi Delta York in 1902.
+The petition 1902 petition to Phi Delta Theta.

+was rejected.